natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

-   Screenshot of the backshore and sediment characteristic fields within the "General Site Information" section of the Profile Characteristics Spreadsheet.
+   Screenshot of the backshore and sediment characteristic fields within the "General Site Information" section of the Nearshore Waves Excel Table.

 **Profile Modification**